Ada-Developers-Academy/core-unit-1/what-is-software-development/study-like-a-programmer.md

 - Review vocabulary
 - Creating a new list of questions for yourself

 Set up a cadence for yourself to review material.
-This is where your present-self should look out for your future self: reviewing material is much easier, funner, and more effective if you take notes in the beginning.
+This is where your present-self should look out for your future self: reviewing material is much easier, more fun, and more effective if you take notes in the beginning.

 We recommend trying to review material...